 In~\cite{bezhanishvili10}, they proved that the following relation (for Stone spaces, relations coincide with closed subspaces of a product):

 is a Vietoris bisimulation but not an AM-bisimulation.
-We can reformulate this as: \begin{thm} $R$ is a regular AM-bisimulation but not an AM-bisimulation. \end{thm} For the second part of this statement, this means that there is no continuous function $\map{W}{R}{\viet{R}\times A}$ satisfying the requirement of an AM-bisimulation.
-However, there is a relation $W \subseteq R\times\viet{R}\times A$ that satisfies the requirement of a regular AM-bisimulation as:
+We can reformulate this as: \begin{thm} $R$ is a regular AM-bisimulation but not an AM-bisimulation. \end{thm}

+For the second part of this statement, this means that there is no continuous function $\map{W}{R}{\viet{R}\times A}$ satisfying the requirement of an AM-bisimulation.
+However, there is a relation $W \subseteq (\viet{R}\times A)\times R$ that satisfies the requirement of a regular AM-bisimulation as:

 The interesting part is that $(\infty_1,\infty_1)$ is related to two elements, and that if one of them is removed, then $W$ is not closed anymore, and so not a relation in $\Stone$.
 This explains why this relation cannot be restricted to the graph of a continuous function.